ljpatrick/marxpaint/magic/docs/en/README.txt

            * int requires_colors(magic_api * api, int which)
-             Return a '1' if the 'Magic' tool accepts colors (the 'Colors' palette in Tux Paint will be available), or '0' if not.
+             Return a '1' if the 'Magic' tool accepts colors (the 'Colors' palette in Marx Paint will be available), or '0' if not.

              Note: Called once for each Magic tool your plugin claims to contain (by your "get_tool_count()").

            * int modes(magic_api * api, int which)
-             This lets you tell Tux Paint what modes your tool can be used in; either as a tool the user can paint with, or a tool that affects the entire drawing at once.
+             This lets you tell Marx Paint what modes your tool can be used in; either as a tool the user can paint with, or a tool that affects the entire drawing at once.